 This course is intended for consultants and professionals working for; government, international organisations or NGOs and who are involved in anti-corruption, transparency and accountability processes in relation to development and governance.

-The following experts have previously contributed to this training:
+The following experts have contributed to this training:

 Ana Vasilache is a consultant and former Director of the Partners Foundation for Local Development, a Romanian NGO enhancing democratic processes worldwide and strengthening civil society.
 Since 2004, Ana has addressed corruption in local governments through the Central and Eastern European Anti-corruption Network.

-Alain Hoekstra is an integrity, ethics & compliance expert with more than 15 years of experience in ethics and integrity management.
+Alain Hoekstra is an integrity, ethics & compliance expert with more than 15 years of experience.
 He currently serves as Senior Policy Advisor for the Dutch Ministry of the Interior and Kingdom Relations and is one of the founders and directors of the Dutch National Integrity Office.